Yepez1997/lyricalgenius/README.md

 ```

 Rendered specific songs or artists with search !
-Could have rendered one or the other, but I had to make sure either the artists or the songs search label would be null in the drop down before rendering the search bar.
+Could have rendered one or the other, but I had to make sure either a artist's or a song's search label would be null in the drop down before rendering the search bar.
 ```
      const filteredArtists = this.state.filtered_artist.map((item, index) => {
            let artist = this.findArtistId(item);